HitaloM/PyKorone/docs/source/usage_and_configuration/configuration.md

 # Configurations

-_PyKorone_ has several commands that allow you to configure it to your liking.
-You can change the bot's language, disable unwanted commands, and more, which can be found in the [Modules](/modules/index) section.
+_PyKorone_ has several commands that allow you to configure the bot's behavior.

 ## Changing the Bot's Language